zippytyro/Turbodone-TODO-list-app/README.md

 You can also create custom lists by clicking on the '+' button on the bottom right corner of the webpage
 # Tech stack -
 HTML5, CSS3.
-EJS, expressJS, nodeJS, mongodb, heroku, mongoose
+EJS, expressJS, nodeJS, mongodb cloud atlas, heroku, mongoose